Feather plucking in parrots

 Biting is not an insoluble problem.
 It is not natural behaviour for parrots.
 In most cases, it arises because of misunderstanding between parrot and caregiver – not innate bad behaviour from the parrot.

-What you won't see is one parrot latching onto another one and inflicting a painful bite: the about-to-be-bitten bird flies off.
+What you won't see is one parrot latching onto another one and inflicting a painful bite: the about-to-be-bitten bird instead flies off."

 Wild parrots understand one another through a variety of calls and body language.